microsoft/infersharpaction/Examples/ResourceLeak/README.md

-## Procedure-local Bugs of Resource Leaks
+## Resource Leak Detection Capabilities

 **CSharpCodeAnalyzer** is able to detect resource leaks.
 Supported scenarios include those enumerated below.
 For further detail on the analysis capabilities of this tool, see [here](http://www.eecs.qmul.ac.uk/~ddino/papers/nasa-infer.pdf).